philister16/sassyjade/readme.md

 The "production" folder - it is managed by Sassyjade.
 Generally there is no need to manipulate it manually.
 ### Configuration
 The `sassyjade.config.json` lets you define the paths in the source folders which are observed by Gulp.

+Every object in the `sassyjade.config.json` represents a the configuration settings for a Gulp task.
+The name of the object is identical with the Gulp task which can be called by this name.
+As such, the names should not be changed.

 For example to change the path where to look for your Sass edit the `style.src` property.
 ```json
 "styles": {